braathwaate/stratego/README.md

 Hence, an valuable AI piece will generally avoid unknown and unmoved opponent pieces whereas lesser AI pieces are eager to sacrifice themselves if the loss leads to key opponent piece discovery that assists in winning the game.

-Once an AI piece becomes invincible, it will attack all unknown moved pieces.
+A primary goal of the AI is to keep its low ranked pieces unknown and unmoved while it tries to discover the ranks of the opponent's low ranked pieces, primarily the opponent's One.
+As the opponent's low ranked pieces become known, the AI's low ranked pieces (Two and up) become locally invincible, which allow it attack all higher ranked or unknown moved pieces with impunity.

-The AI derives opponent piece information based on how the opponent piece interacts with its pieces or whether it moves at all.
+The AI derives opponent piece rank based on how an opponent piece interacts with its pieces.
+When an opponent piece appears to act as a strong chase piece or protector, the AI tries to attack it with pieces of expendable rank to confirm its suspicions.

 Static position analysis is used to determine piece destinations.
-Success is largely dependent on the AI in gaining opponent piece information.
+Success is largely dependent on the AI in gaining knowledge of opponent piece rank.
-I won't tell you how it works here because it is a bit of a spoiler.
-As with human opponents, once you know their strategy it is easy to thwart it.
-This is much worse with the AI, because it does not adapt.
-You need to read the code if you want to find out what the AI tries to accomplish.
+(However, this does lead the AI to make pointless chases which are mitigated only by the Two-Squares and More-Squares rules).

+Once a piece gets in the general vicinity of its target(s), the AI relies on the minimax algorithm to find the optimal set of moves that allows it to attack its target.

-This algorithm results in a modest amateur level of play, able to defeat most casual human players.
+This algorithm results in a modest amateur level of play, able to defeat most casual human players and most stratego bots.
+A primary failing of other stratego bots is the lack of bluffing, which allows the AI to easily determine piece ranks without random attack.
+However, even if the opponent does bluff, the AI does not heavily weight suspected piece ranks until confirmed through attack by a piece of expendable rank.

 Areas for improvements are: